BradOFarrell/command-line-mystery/solution.md

 git add solution.md
 git commit -a

-# Start reading the instructions
+# Start reading the instructionsg
 less instructions

 # Check for clues in the mystery